Mel-ReadB4int/Mel-ReadB4int/README.md

 ### 💻 BYI
 - i use caps and swear a lot
 - i'm also pretty childish and shy towards new ppl
-- I'm usually at the jojo area in the 18+ and safe server most of the time so feel free to int! i love making new friends^^
+- I'm usually at the jojo areas most of the time so feel free to int! i love making new friends^^
 - if i have dni / dniuf pls dont try interacting with me (unless i interact with you first or im friends with you)
 - crowns and kisses are fine but pls don't do them for a long period of time
 - do not copy my skins. you can take inspo tho (i'd appreciate it if you ask first)